Warley Hospital - Brentwood, Essex

 My own family’s history is a microcosm of an asylum’s place within a community.
 My grandmother was a nurse for over two decades, while my grandfather – a newly arrived Polish immigrant – worked as a supervisor for several years.
 Similarly, my father was once an orderly there – combining his work with teacher training - and my mother often worked on the wards during the school holidays.
 Beyond my immediate family, my uncle has perhaps the strongest ties to the hospital – working first as a nurse, and then later as a manager.

-Just as significant is the degree to which the hospital shaped their existence, providing the lineaments of their social life – not just while there, but through to the present day.
+Just as significant is the degree to which the hospital shaped their existence, providing the lineaments of their social life – not just while there, but continuing through to the present day.
 For my uncle, his closest friends remain his peers or superiors at the hospital, while my grandmother’s best friend in her retirement home was a fellow nurse in the 1940s.
 The hospital was even responsible for several marriages.
 My grandparents first met at one of the staff dances in the 40s, and a similar event was responsible for the first encounter between my mother and father.